100Shapes/100shapes-signature-generator/README.md

-# 100shapes-signitures
+# 100 Shapes Signature Generator
-A repo to generate and host all our email signatures which allows us to easily update them
+A repo to generate and host all our email signatures in a templated way, allowing us to easily update them all